Rising in Love

 "Falling in love" is a desperate yearning for attention which seems to convey a message to one's partner that, "I'm falling!
 Catch me!
 Save me!"
 It's a sense of hopelessly longing for someone who can fill the empty void you are likely experiencing in your life.
 It can also be a desire to turn your partner into a parental substitute who can take care of you.

 Yet, by practicing self-love and raising your self-esteem, a couple can become more self-reliant.
-Two equally self-sufficient partners, who can freely give and receive unconditional love can enter a “holy relationship” and “rise in love” together.
+For, two equally self-sufficient partners, who can freely give and receive unconditional love, can enter a "holy relationship" and "rise in love" together.
 By elevating themselves in this way, a couple will discover that it is much easier to mutually support each other.
 And it is through this interdependence that the relationship will thrive and continue to grow.